LinusLGL/ProfileEnhancer/SETUP_GUIDE.md

    - Review generated descriptions before using

 3. **Cost Management:**
-   - Use GPT-4o-mini for cost efficiency
+   - Use GPT-5 mini for cost efficiency
    - Disable web search if not needed
    - Process during off-peak hours